A Complete Guide to Temper Tantrums

 Temper tantrums are one of the most common worries for families with young children.
 Learn when to worry, how to respond, and where to get support for your family.

+But that doesn’t mean they’re easy to deal with!
+These emotional storms can cause stress and tension, not to mention lots of worry.
 In this guide to temper tantrums, you’ll learn what a tantrum is really about, how to respond, when to worry, and where to turn for additional support.
-Let’s jump in:
+Let’s jump in.

 What is a Temper Tantrum?

-Temper tantrums are sudden expressions of big feelings, like anger, sadness, worry, frustration, or fear.
+Temper tantrums are sudden expressions of big feelings, like anger, sadness, worry, frustration, or fear

+These outbursts are one way young children tell us how they are feeling inside.
 Temper tantrums typically peak when a child is 2-3 years old.
 At this age, your child is learning new skills every day.
 This isn’t easy!
 Sometimes, these big feelings bubble up into a tantrum.

 They’re a sign that your child is moving into a new stage of development, one where they’re learning how to process big emotions and develop new behaviors.
+Sometimes, you might be able to identify the tantrum trigger, while other times, they just come out of the blue!

 In Dr. Egger’s studies of preschool tantrums, 75% of 2-year-olds and 60% of 3-year-olds had at least one temper tantrum in the last month.
 The mean number of tantrums for 2-year-olds was 4 times a week and for 3-year-olds 5 times a week.
 Older preschoolers (ages 4 and 5) had a mean of 2 tantrums a week.

-Just because these sudden emotional outbursts are expected, it doesn’t mean they’re any easier to deal with.
 Temper tantrums are overwhelming for your child - and we understand they may sometimes be overwhelming for you as a parent or caregiver, too.

 The good news is that temper tantrums typically become much less frequent as your child grows, develops skills to manage emotions and behaviors, and learns how to communicate.

-How to Respond to Temper Tantrums?
+How to respond to temper tantrums

 Temper tantrums can be overwhelming for you and your little ones!
-Here are a few ways to respond during a temper tantrum.
+Here are a few ways to respond during a temper tantrum

-Don’t try to “talk it out.”
+Don’t try to “talk it out”

 Just like with adults, it’s easier to talk about feelings when your child is calm and their feelings are manageable.
 We sometimes think of tantrums as emotional storms.
 When your child is having a tantrum, it might be tempting to try to reason with or ask them to “use their words.”
 But during this emotional storm, they simply can’t!

-Tune into their emotions.
+Tune into their emotions

 Tuning into child’s emotions can help you anticipate tantrums.
 By paying attention to your child’s feelings during the day, you’ll have a sense of when their feelings are becoming “big” and a tantrum might be coming.
 This insight can give you the opportunity to intervene and redirect - before things escalate.

-Identify common stressors.
+Identify common stressors

 Kids who are tired, hungry, overstimulated, or facing a new situation are more likely to have tantrums.
 While it may not be possible to prevent every tantrum, understanding your child’s triggers and creating a plan ahead of time - like having snacks - will help you navigate them.

-Keep your cool.
+Keep your cool

 Try to stay calm.
 Take some deep breaths.
 You may even need to leave the room for a minute.
 Saying things like “I’m becoming stressed and I need to take a moment to myself” can even show your child what self-control looks like.
 If you stay calm, you will be able to help your child become calm.
 You’ve got this!

-Validate their feelings.
+Validate their feelings

 During a tantrum, try to acknowledge their feelings.
 This isn’t about telling them they’re “right”; instead, it’s about letting them know you love and understand them.
 For example, you might say something like, “I can see that you’re upset,” or “I know you don’t want to do this right now.”

-Give your child a choice.
+Give your child a choice

 It’s hard to hear “no” all day long!
 You may want to try to give your child a sense of agency and control when possible.
 Offer clear, age-appropriate choices such as “Do you want to wear your blue socks or your red socks?” or “Do you want grapes or a banana?”

-Prioritize safety.
+Prioritize safety

 Sometimes, little ones can become aggressive during tantrums.
 If your child hits, bites, or kicks during a tantrum, the first thing is to keep your child safe.
 You may need to hold your child until they can calm down.
 Remember: limits are loving.

-In some cases, don’t intervene.
+In some cases, don’t intervene

 One common question is, “should I ignore a temper tantrum?”
 While there’s a big difference between ignoring and not intervening, in some instances, it makes sense to not directly interact with your child during a tantrum (while making sure they’re safe).
 Just make sure to reinforce positive behavior, too!